midosans/LSB/README.md

 Welcome to LSB_Secret — a powerful, secure steganography application that lets you embed secret messages inside images using the Least Significant Bit (LSB) technique.

+This project is a port of an existing steganography app, rebuilt with Flutter for cross-platform support and extended with a dedicated Flask backend.

 Designed for Desktop, Mobile, and Web, our solution ensures message protection, pixel by pixel.

 # 🚀 Features